HackYourFuture/JavaScript3/Week1/README.md

 • API calls
 ```

-Here are resources that we like you to read as a preparation for the third lecture:
+Here are resources that we like you to read as a preparation for the first lecture:

 ### Fundamentals